aimms/documentation/dataexchange/api.rst

 .. js:function:: dex::ImportStreamContent

 	Import the content of a string parameter into a new memory stream.
 The name of the stream should start with a `#`, to allow the stream to be used by other functions of the Data Exchange library.
-This function supports string parameters up to 16 KB of content.
+This function supports string parameters up to 1 MB of content.

 	:param streamName: name of memory stream to import content into
 	:param content: input string parameter holding the string to import into the memory stream